Manual Reference Pages - walk (n)

 -P The path transitions are firing sequence in the partial marking graph built by the persistent set method.

--V The path transitions are sequences of steps in the partial marking graph built by the covering steps method.
+-V The path transitions are steps in the partial marking graph built by the covering steps method.

--Q The path transitions are sequences of steps in the partial marking graph built by the persistent steps method (combining -P and -V construction, see tina papers for details).
+-Q The path transitions are steps of the partial marking graph built by the persistent steps method (combining -P and -V construction, see tina papers for details).

 Timed state paths specification: